Q&A with Our Lincoln Hygienist

 Kara: Grinding happens during stressful periods in our lives when we are sleeping or awake.
 Grinding or clenching can hurt the teeth causing wear on the top and loss of enamel, exposing the second and more sensitive layer of our teeth.
-The best way to protect teeth from grinding at night is to wear a night guard.
+An excellent way to protect teeth from grinding at night is to wear a night guard.

 For grinders, we offer a custom-made night guard that is affordably priced at $75

-CAQ to Lincoln hygienist: What’s the best solution for nighttime teeth grinding?
+CAQ to Lincoln hygienist: What’s an excellent solution for nighttime teeth grinding?

 CAQ to Lincoln hygienist: What does “super-eruption” mean?

 Kara: Any time we are missing teeth, the surrounding teeth want to fill in that space, which causes them to shift.
 When missing a bottom molar, the tooth above it no longer has a tooth to bite against, causing it to come out of its pocket.
 This is called super-eruption and often results in the loss of that tooth.
-It is best to fill in that missing space with an implant to avoid this from happening.
+It is always a good idea to fill in that missing space with an implant to avoid this from happening.

 CAQ to Lincoln hygienist: A lot of people chew ice.
 Can this hurt our teeth?